apriichiu/GSCC-Web/README_INSTALLATION.txt

 sqlite3 (1.3.7)
 tzinfo (0.3.35)

+***NOTE:*** you might have additional versions of rake depending on what you did for step 7

 9. run the server

 ruby script/server

-10. check if the site appears at localhost:3000!
+10. check if the site appears at localhost:3000 (in safari or any browser)